Icknield Street

 Icknield Street or Ryknild Street is a Roman road in England, with a route roughly south-west to north-east.
-It runs from the Fosse Way at Bourton on the Water in Gloucestershire (51.888°N 1.767°W) to Templeborough in South Yorkshire (53.418°N 1.394°W).
+It runs from the Fosse Way at Bourton-on-the-Water in Gloucestershire (51.888°N 1.767°W) to Templeborough in South Yorkshire (53.418°N 1.394°W).
 It passes through Alcester, Studley, Redditch, Metchley Fort, Birmingham, Sutton Coldfield, Lichfield, Burton upon Trent and Derby.

 Names

 Four Roman roads having the King's protection are named in the Laws of Edward the Confessor: Watling Street, Ermine Street, the Fosse Way, and Hikenild or Icknield Street.
 Hikenild Strete is generally supposed to be connected with the country of the Iceni.
 Various forms of the name (the earliest in Anglo-Saxon charters are Icenhilde Weg or Icenilde Weg) designate other roads from the borders of Norfolk through Cambridgeshire, Bucks, Berks, Hants and Wilts into Dorset.
 These locations, however, would identify the route as Icknield Way an Iron Age trackway running from Norfolk to Dorset.

-What is today referred to as the Icknield Street road acquired the name Ryknild Street during the 12th century, when it was named by Ranulf Higdon, a monk of Chester writing in 1344 in his Polychronicon.
+What is today referred to as the Icknield Street road acquired the name Ryknild Street during the 12th century, when it was named by Ranulf Higden, a monk of Chester writing in 1344 in his Polychronicon.
 Higdon gives the name as Rikenild Strete, which, he says, tends from the south-west to the north, and begins at St David's in Wales and continues across England to the mouth of the Tyne, passing Worcester, Droitwich, Birmingham, Lichfield, Derby, and Chesterfield.
 It has borne that name, or Rigning, Reenald or Rignall, from early times.
 In three of the four MSS of Higdon the name is given as Rikenilde or Rikenyldes, and in the fourth (which is said to be one of the earliest), Hikenil Street.
 Trevisa's English translation (1387) calls it Rykeneldes Strete.
 Harverfield, writing in the Victoria County History of Warwickshire doubted whether the road had any real and original right to either name, preferring Ryknild as no less correct (or no more incorrect), and being able to distinguish it from Icknield Street in Oxfordshire and Berkshire.
 It is now called Icknield or Ryknild Street to distinguish it from the older Icknield Way.
 In the 19th century it is also referred to in antiquarian literature with the spelling "Rykneld Street".

 A preserved section of the Roman road can be seen at Sutton Park, now in the City of Birmingham.